barryclark/jekyll-now/_posts/2020-01-04-I-Almost-Built-a-Surfboard-Some-Tips.md

 ---

 I visited home for the holidays, and during that time I started making a surfboard.
 I didn't get to finish before my flight back unfortunately, but I got pretty close.
+I need to apply a second hotcoat to fix up some contamination, and I need to install the plugs.
+But I think I learned a good deal and want to share some tips here.

 I went to Greenlight Surf Supply for all the material.
-My dad luckily has pretty much every tool I would need for the process.
+My dad luckily has pretty much every tool I would need for the process (power tools mostly just for building the stands, a random orbit sander for sanding the laps, levels and l-squares).
 In addition to the materials, I picked up one of Greenlight's [rail runners](https://greenlightsurfsupply.com/collections/surfboard-shaping-supplies/products/rail-runner-surfboard-shaping-tool-pvc-plastic?aaa_affiliate_id=QDNtCDg4gKi-QgyE2HSgcfMVSa3kztHkrFpqFIUmZpg) for shaping the outline and rails.
 I found this to be super helpful and would definitely recommend it to anyone that isn't already using a planer.